-Current year registered officials may purchase an "Officials Pass" at the time they register through DragonFly for a fee of \$15.00.
+Current year registered officials may purchase an "Officials Pass" for a fee of \$15.00 at the time they register and are approved by the local association through DragonFly.
 Retired officials with (30) or more years of service to the GHSA are not required to register with a local association to purchase the pass.
 It is the responsibility of the local association to submit all requests for the passes to Pam Thompson, Officials Registrar.